zdravkov/kendo-docs/getting-started/widgets.md

 ## Duplicate Kendo UI widget initialization

 Please be careful **not** to initialize an existing Kendo UI widget instance again.
-This is especially applicable to Kendo UI server wrappers, or scenarios in which a widget is created in an event handler that can be executed multiple times.
+This is especially applicable to Kendo UI server wrappers (they are initialized automatically), or scenarios in which a widget is created in an event handler that can be executed multiple times.
+A common mistake is to recreate a widget instance when the goal is simply to obtain the instance object (see below).
 Duplicate initialization is unnecessary, unsupported and usually leads to unexpected side effects.
-For example:
+If a widget instance must be recreated, it must be destroyed first.

+### Example - incorrect duplicate initialization

     <input id="autocomplete" />
     <script>
     // initialization code here...
     $("#autocomplete").kendoAutoComplete(["Apples", "Oranges", "Grapes"]);
     // ...
-    // correct:
-    var autocomplete = $("#autocomplete").data("kendoAutoComplete");
+    // correct - instance reference is obtained: var autocomplete = $("#autocomplete").data("kendoAutoComplete");
-    // incorrect:
-    var duplicate = $("#autocomplete").kendoAutoComplete().data("kendoAutoComplete");
+    // incorrect - instance reference is obtained while creating a duplicate instance: var duplicate = $("#autocomplete").kendoAutoComplete().data("kendoAutoComplete");
     </script>